Apalachee: Spanish missions and 18th-century warfare

-When the Spanish abandoned Apalachee province in 1704, some 800 surviving Indians, including Apalachees, Chatots, and Yamasee, fled west to Pensacola, along with many of the Spanish in the province.
+When the Spanish abandoned Apalachee province in 1704, some 800 surviving Indigenous Americans, including Apalachees, Chacatos, and Yamasee, fled west to Pensacola, along with many of the Spanish in the province.
 Unhappy with conditions in Pensacola, most of the Apalachees moved further west to French-controlled Mobile.
 They encountered a yellow-fever epidemic in the town and lost more people.

 Later, some Apalachees moved on to the Red River in present-day Louisiana, while others returned to the Pensacola area, to a village called Nuestra Señora de la Soledad y San Luís.
 A few Apalachees from the Pensacola area returned to Apalachee province around 1718, settling near a recently built Spanish fort at St. Marks, Florida.
 Many Apalachees from the village of Ivitachuco moved to a site called Abosaya near a fortified Spanish ranch in what is today Alachua County, Florida.
 In late 1705, the remaining missions and ranches in the area were attacked, and Abosaya was under siege for 20 days.
 The Apalachees of Abosaya moved south of St. Augustine, but most of them were killed in raids within a year.

-The Red River band in Louisiana integrated with other Indian groups, and many eventually went west with the Muscogee, though others remained, and their descendants still live in Rapides Parish, Louisiana.
+The Red River band in Louisiana integrated with other Indian groups, and many eventually went west with the Muscogee.

 When Florida was transferred to Britain in 1763, several Apalachee families from mission San Joseph de Escambe, then living adjacent to the Spanish presidio of Pensacola in a community consisting of 120 Apalachee and Yamasee Indians, were moved to Veracruz, Mexico.
 Eighty-seven Indians living near St. Augustine, some of whom may have been descended from Apalachees, were taken to Guanabacoa, Cuba.

+In the late 18th century, some remnant Apalachees who had converted to Christianity merged with the Lower Creeks and neighboring tribes into the Seminoles.